Harvard Club of Washington DC: Membership

-Membership is restricted to recipients of degrees from Harvard University, current students who have participated in an academic program at Harvard University of at least six-week duration, parents of such current students, spouses of deceased members, and those who have completed at least one academic year at Harvard University as a professor, instructor, or officer.
+Membership is restricted to recipients of degrees from Harvard University, current students who have participated in an academic program at Harvard University of at least six-week duration, parents of current students, spouses of deceased members, and those who have completed at least one academic year at Harvard University as a professor, instructor, or officer.
 Current students, recent graduates, and senior graduates enjoy free or discounted memberships.
 Members of the Club are given reciprocal benefits at 130 Harvard Clubs in the United States and around the world.